FTK Studio: Bringing Martial Arts and Community to Bernal Heights

 Initially, it was challenging for us because we’re both minority-owned, which is relatively unheard of in the karate community.
 For a while, we were known as “Moe’s Girls.”
 And we wore it with a badge of honor, because we love our instructor that much.

 We do have a strong sense of discipline and respect.
 Listen carefully and follow the instructions, and there should be no issue.
-However, as you grow up, these are the consequences if you don’t listen.
+However, as you grow up, these are the consequences of not listening.
 Now, we’re not for screaming in kids’ faces.
 Sometimes, we yell and get loud because that’s the nature of the beast when we do karate.
 However, we’ve learned that kids tend to listen more and gravitate towards female instructors.
-And it makes the parents more comfortable with having female instructors.
+It makes parents more comfortable with female instructors.

 And in this business, we’re more logical.
-We’re not more emotional-based.
+We’re not more emotion-based.
 We try to think things out clearly.
-We try to find a solution and solve the problem quickly.
+We strive to find a solution and resolve the problem promptly.

-I would also think that people, particularly the kids, have an advantage by coming in and seeing people like themselves teaching the classes.
-Especially if you’re a young girl, where else can you go to learn karate from another person of color?
+I think students, especially children, have an advantage when they see instructors who look like them.
+Especially if you’re a young girl, where else can you go to learn karate from someone who is a person of color?

 Absolutely.
 And, you know, we love our boys, but we get so excited when we see another little girl walking in.
 It builds your confidence.